 7 Steps to Franchise Your Business

 Franchising your business involves seven legal and strategic steps.
-Here’s the high-level roadmap — click each step to learn more.
+Here’s your high-level roadmap:

 - Determine if Franchising Is Right for Your Business